* Seeks market share as key customer Cisco buys rival

 By Tova Cohen

-TEL AVIV, March 23 Radvision RVSN.O launched a
+TEL AVIV, April 19 Radvision RVSN.O is

-following Cisco System's (CSCO.O) acquisition of rival Tandberg.
+following Cisco Systems' (CSCO.O) acquisition of rival Tandberg.

 U.S. network equipment maker Cisco accounted for 41 percent